LinkedIn Networking Tips: Making Connections and Getting Business in 3 Easy Steps

 Here are a few key tips:

 Create a disruptive headline.
 LinkedIn uses your current position at your organization as the default headline for your profile.
 That’s cool if your goal is to disappear into those nearly 600 million profiles.
 You can and should do better.
 Think of your headline as the words that follow an initial handshake.
-Keep it to 120 characters or less and make sure to describes what you do and how you are different.
+Keep it to 120 characters or less and make sure to describe what you do and how you are different.

 Here’s an example of a simple but playful headline from Hinge Senior Research Manager, John Tyreman: